 Making career choices requires we reflect and understand our needs before we take action.
 A new job should be a calculated and specific attempt to move us forward vs an exit strategy or means to more money.
 The best way to avoid feeling stuck is to have a game plan that you revisit and tweak during your journey.

-*Paul Artale is work-life and motivational speaker who speaks for organizations that want to light a fire in people on how to perform at their peak and create a healthy balance between work and home.
-His 1st book The Two Year Old’s Guide to Work-Life Balance hits the bookshelves in April. for more information visit www.paulartale.com
+*Dr. Paul Artale is work-life and motivational speaker who speaks for organizations that want to light a fire in people on how to perform at their peak and create a healthy balance between work and home.
+For more information visit www.paulartale.com

 #shrm #hr #humanresources #worklifebalance #leadership #manager #studentaffairs #naspa #acpa